gpaul-faldin/TGTG/README.md

 - User payment information is never stored on our servers
 - We only store the minimum required tokens to interact with TGTG
-- All sensitive data is stored in base64 encoded format
 - JWT tokens are used for secure API authentication

 ## 📝 License